udevbe/greenfield/README.md

 context aware application positioning & naming, custom task-bars, custom REST api integrations, notifications, css styling, WebRTC VOIP integration and much more.
 All of which can be directly and seamlessly integrated inside the browser.

+### Compatible Clients & Toolkits :butterfly:
+The core wayland protocol is implemented as well as the *stable* xdg shell protocol.
+As such it is possible to run applications with a compatible widget toolkit.
+Supported toolkits are:
+ - GTK+ 3.22.30 (tested)
+ - Qt 5.11 (untested)

 ## Future :unicorn: :rainbow:

 Greenfield is in essence an entire Wayland compositor running in the browser.
 As such it does not care where and how